spack/spack/lib/spack/docs/build_systems/intelpackage.rst

      intel-mkl:
        modules:
-         intel-mkl@2018.1.163  arch=linux-centos6-x86_64:  intel-mkl/18/18.0.1
          intel-mkl@2018.2.199  arch=linux-centos6-x86_64:  intel-mkl/18/18.0.2
+         intel-mkl@2018.3.222  arch=linux-centos6-x86_64:  intel-mkl/18/18.0.3

-Note that the version numbers in the ``intel-mkl`` spec correspond to the ones used for the Intel products and adopted within Spack.
-You can inspect them by:
+The version numbers for the ``intel-mkl`` specs defined here correspond to file and directory names that Intel uses for its products because they were adopted and declared as such within Spack's package repository.
+You can inspect the versions known to your current Spack installation by:

 .. code-block:: console

    $ spack info intel-mkl

-Using the same version numbers is useful for clarity, but not strictly necessary.
+Using the same version numbers for external packages as for packages known internally is useful for clarity, but not strictly necessary.
+Moreover, with a ``packages.yaml`` entry, you can go beyond internally known versions.

 .. _compiler-neutral-package: